Every lot is tried & tested in a relevant biological assay.

-NGF is purified in three forms: the 7S, 2.5S and β, in which the biologically active subunit is the b subunit.
-The structural hallmark of all the neurotrophins is the characteristic arrangement of the disulfide bridges known as the cysteine knot, which has been found in other growth factors such as Platelet-Derived Growth Factor7.
+NGF is purified in three forms: the 7S, 2.5S and β, in which the biologically active subunit is the β subunit.
+The structural hallmark of all the neurotrophins is the characteristic arrangement of the disulfide bridges known as the cysteine knot, which has been found in other growth factors such as Platelet-derived growth factor7.

 Retrograde transport of Alomone Labs mouse NGF 2.5S-Biotin conjugated to Qdot in DRG explants.

 Dorsal root ganglia explant from E13.5 mice were grown 3 days in compartmental chambers.
 4 nM of mouse NGF 2.5S-Biotin (#N-240-B) conjugated to Qdot605 were added to the distal axon chamber.
 Retrograde transport of Qdot-NGF was imaged along one axon.
 Pictures were taken every 2 sec at x60 magnification.

 mouse NGF 2.5S-Biotin (#N-240-B) is a highly pure and biologically active conjugated protein.

 ✓ Targeting liposomes containing biotinylated NGF to cells bearing TrkA receptors

 ✓ Elucidating the kinetics and route of ligand-induced internalization of the p75 receptor

 ✓ Studying the retrograde axonal transport mechanism of NGF signals from the axon terminal to the cell body